aanesn/lambda/README.md

+> [!NOTE]
+> it's still very early stages, so i would not use this for anything serious

 ## requirements

 this tool assumes your aws credentials are correctly setup. the easiest way to do that is to install [aws-cli](https://github.com/aws/aws-cli) and run: